 For some, there’s nothing like a Christmas tree to ring in the season.
-For others, who suffer from allergies, who are working within a small space or simply don’t have the time and patience to be sweeping pine needles off the floor for the weeks leading up to and following Christmas, an actual tree might end up being more of a hassle and you might want to consider a Christmas tree stand-in.
+For others—who suffer from allergies, are working with a small space, or simply don’t have the time and patience to be sweeping pine needles off the floor—an actual tree might end up being more of a hassle.
+If you belong to the latter group, you might want to consider a Christmas tree stand-in.
 Here are five ideas to get you started.

-Affordable, baby and pet safe, recyclable and easy to store and reuse, cardboard trees come in a variety of sizes ranging from table-top models to large floor models.
+In addition to being affordable, baby- and pet-safe, recyclable, and easy to store and reuse, cardboard trees come in a variety of sizes ranging from table-top models to large floor models.

-This idea is particularly handy if you small children or pets who would otherwise get tangled up in a the lower branches of a real tree.
+This idea is particularly handy if you’ve got small children or pets who would otherwise get tangled up in a the lower branches of a real tree.
 Learn how to make your own ornament tree here.

-Either coat a spare wall in chalkboard paint, or find a large board that you can paint.
-Once it’s try, use colourful chalk to draw out your tree and even a fireplace if you desire.
+To execute this creative idea, you can either coat a spare wall in chalkboard paint or find a large board that you can paint.
+Once it’s dry, use colourful chalk to draw out your tree and even a fireplace and stockings if you desire.

 Latest posts by Canadian Home Trends (see all)

 - 5 House Plants That Thrive in Low-Light - March 31, 2023

 - Six Key Benefits of Using a Waterproof Coating for Parking Lots - March 31, 2023

 - Home Renos and Stress - March 31, 2023